-We feel that the perpetuation of the Sons of Union Veterans of the Civil War lies in the Junior movement.
+We that the perpetuation of the Sons of Union Veterans of the lies in the Junior movement.
 We can refer you to Pennsylvania where they realize that-their Reserve are very successful in that Department.
 We, in Iowa, would like the same privilege.
 We do not intend to ask for one penny of money.
 All we are asking is that the National organization go on record as endorsing this movement, so that our time will not be wasted.
-Should we go into this work and carry it on for a number of years, then have the National body turn it down it down, we will have accomplished very little.
-These boys will have the same eligibility as that of the senior organization, and you will certainly benefit by it.
+Should we go into this work and carry it number of years, then have the National body turn it down, will have accomplished very little.
+These boys will have certainly by it.
 We feel that if you want this organization to grow, this is the time to endorse this movement.
 Endorse it now, and when you have funds finish the rest of the project.